-Here at Seattle University, our Jesuit ethos calls us to revere the life-giving force of the natural world, to care for creation as responsible stewards of the planet, and to work for justice so that no peoples are disproportionately affected by environmental degradation.
+As a Catholic Jesuit University, SeattleU’s ethos calls us to revere the life-giving force of the natural world, to care for our common home as responsible stewards of the planet, and to work for justice so that no peoples are disproportionately affected by environmental degradation.

 Seattle University’s commitment to sustainability is grounded in Jesuit values that date back more than 450 years.
 We take our inspiration from St. Ignatius, the founder of the Jesuits, who encouraged his early companions to “Find God in All Things."
 In 2015, Pope Francis issued his encyclical on the environment, Laudato Si, challenging humankind to take responsibility for the planet and be mindful of those who are suffering most from the ecological crisis now before us.
 And in 2019, the Society of Jesus released its four global “apostolic preferences,” explicitly making “Care of our Common Home” a vital part of their apostolic mission for the next 10 years.